SUSE/doc-modular/templates/README.md

 # Using these templates

-1. Decide which information unit you want to create (assembly and task, concept, reference or glue).
-1. Copy the respective template (see below) to the `xml` directory.
-1. Rename the filename to the corresponding naming convention (see below).
-1. Integrate the new filename in your assembly file.
+The templates in this directory are already contained in a directory structure that matches the one of a real project.
+See the naming and directory convenions outlined below.

+If you are starting a topic-based authoring project from scratch, you can just copy this directory tree and start adjusting file names (DC file, assembly and topics) and root IDs as outlined below.

+Once you have named the files accordingly, integrate them into the assembly file.

-1. Write the new content and adapt the IDs.
+Write the new content and adapt the IDs.

-1. Copy the `DC-article` file to the `xml` directory and rename it according to the corresponding naming conventions (see below)
-1. Add suitable meta data information to your assembly file.
+In a final step, add suitable meta data information to your assembly file.
 Stick to the conventions outlined below.

 # Templates for Doc Evolution